- What Does an Architect Do?

 RIAI Annual Review

 The RIAI Annual Review showcases the best of Irish architecture completed during a two-year period and celebrates the work of RIAI Members.
 Quality architecture positively touches all aspects of our lives; it is an expression of our national culture and tells the story of our history, economy, and society.
-The Annual Review, which is published by the RIAI and funded under the Government Policy on Architecture, brings alive some of the great projects completed by Irish architects during 2016 and 2017.
+The Annual Review, which is published by the RIAI and funded under the Government Policy on Architecture, brings alive some of the great projects completed by Irish architects.

 Whether you are planning to build your dream home or are extending and renovating your existing house, a registered architect has the qualifcations, vision and experience to take you expertly through your building project.